-As realtors, there is no denying the hugely localised nature of the business.
+As realtors, there is no denying the hugely localized nature of the business.
 You may have branches across the country, but everyone has their own little nook to concentrate on.
-Which is why optimising your website for local SEO is not only beneficial, it’s an absolute necessaty.
+This is why optimizing your website for local SEO is not only beneficial, it’s an absolute necessity.

-Here are some of the things you need to keep in mind whenever you’re looking to optimise your website for local SEO:
+Here are some of the things you need to keep in mind whenever you’re looking to optimize your website for local SEO:

 Conduct a Site Audit

 First things first, you need to identify and isolate everything your website does wrong in order to make it right.
 Which means you will need to audit it.
-Often, this can feel like it would be a long winded and difficult process.
-But, it doesn’t have to be so long as you know what you are looking for when it comes to local SEO optimisation.
+Often, this can feel like it would be a long-winded and difficult process.
+But, it doesn’t have to be so long as you know what you are looking for when it comes to local SEO optimization.